cru5her5412/matrixChallenge/README.md

 ## Functions planned to implement:

 - Frontend
-- built in validation of inversion (multiply answer by input, if not identity, throw error)
+- Addition/subtraction of matrices
+- matrix to calculate a shear
 - Additional features could be considered on request
 - Any other features I think of will be added if I can make them work